310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Madara %}
-Deeply respect, huh?
+Deeply respect, huuuh?
 It looks more like they're trying to atone for something to me, though…

 This is also just folklore, but it’s said that the rich folks of this region used those in his lineage as a sacrificial lamb for prosperity.